justtheimpaler/highfive/README.md

 ### Step 3 - Commands

-HighFive implements core commands that will be used for the most typical uses cases and auditing commands that to unravel and find a remedy to special cases when the migrated data does not fully match on both sides.
+HighFive implements essential commands that will be used for the most typical uses cases and auditing commands used to unravel and find a remedy to special cases when the migrated data does not fully match in two or more databases.

-#### Core Commands
+#### Essential Commands

 | Command | Description |
 | --  | -- |